caninetools/canine.tools/index.md

 description: "Collection of open source web apps for canines and all!"
 ---
 ## Welcome!
-canine.tools is a collection of open source web apps for canines and all to use.
+canine.tools is a collection of open source web apps for all to use.
 We host frontends & services.
 We are LGBTQ+ friendly and accept all!

 ### Services
 These are the frontends and services we provide.
 We're always looking to grow and expand more!